Doing business in California

 We consider you to be “doing business” if you meet any of the following:

-- The taxpayer is actively engaging in any transaction in California for the purpose of financial or pecuniary gain or profit.
+- Engage in any transaction for the purpose of financial gain within California

-- The taxpayer is organized or commercially domiciled in California.
+- Are organized or commercially domiciled in California

 - Your California sales, property or payroll exceed the following amounts:

 |Year||CA sales exceed (either the threshold amount or 25% of total sales)||CA real and tangible personal property exceed (either the threshold amount or 25% of total sales)||CA payroll compensation exceeds (either the threshold amount or 25% of total sales)|

 If you own a partnership, LLC treated as a partnership or an S Corporation, include your distributive share of the property, payroll, and sales from those entities.

 Public Law 86-272 potentially applies to companies located outside of California whose only in-state activity is the solicitation of sale of tangible personal property to California customers.
 Businesses that qualify for the protections of Public Law 86-272 are exempt from state taxes that are based on your net income.

 These entities, however, still may be considered to be doing business in California and may be liable for filing and paying the applicable amounts.